gliderlabs/connectable/README.md

-# Connectable (previously ambassadord)
+# Connectable

-A smart Docker proxy that lets your containers connect to other containers via service discovery without being service discovery aware.
+A smart Docker proxy that lets your containers connect to other containers via service discovery *without being service discovery aware*.

 ## Getting Connectable